port-labs/ocean/docs/framework-guides/docs/develop-an-integration/trigger-your-integration.md

    ![Ingest Button](@site/static/img/ingest-button-2.png)

-3. Select on your installed that you want to trigger from the list of available integrations.
+3. Select the integration you want to trigger a resync for from the list of your installed integrations.
 4. Click on the `Resync` button.

    ![Installation Page](@site/static/img/resync-button.png)